 The good news is that you can have your BPA levels measured and make lifestyle changes to lower them, as demonstrated by Jeb Berrier in his film about plastic consumer merchandise, Bag It.

 Bottled drinks also contain phthalates, which are commonly used in the U.S. to make plastics such as polyvinyl chloride (PVC) more flexible.
 Phthalates are also endocrine-disrupting chemicals that have been linked to a wide range of developmental and reproductive effects, including reduced sperm count, testicular abnormality and tumors, and gender development issues.
 The FDA does not regulate phthalates or class them as a health hazard due to the supposedly minute amounts present in plastic bottles.
-This decicsion does not take into account the significant presence of plastics in the average American citizen’s daily life, the fact that phthalate concentration increases the longer a plastic water bottle is stored, or the fact that a bottled drink that is exposed to heat causes accelerated leaching of harmful plastic chemicals into the drink.
+This decision does not take into account the significant presence of plastics in the average American citizen’s daily life, the fact that phthalate concentration increases the longer a plastic water bottle is stored, or the fact that a bottled drink that is exposed to heat causes accelerated leaching of harmful plastic chemicals into the drink.

-In addition to the negative impacts of BPA and phthalates on human health there are also growing concerns regarding carcinogens and microbial contaminants that have been found in test samples of bottled water.
+In addition to the negative impacts of BPA and phthalates on human health, there are also growing concerns regarding carcinogens and microbial contaminants that have been found in test samples of bottled water.

 Bottling plants also cause problems for the humans who live near them.
 Water extraction surrounding bottling plants involved millions of gallons of water to make the bottles.
-This often leads to local water shortages that affects nearby residents, especially farmers who need to provide food for the surrounding neighborhoods.
+This often leads to local water shortages that affect nearby residents, especially farmers who need to provide food for the surrounding neighborhoods.

 The Animal Impact

-Plastic bottle tops are currently not recyclable, and as with plastic bags they often end up at the bottom of the ocean, and in the stomachs of a variety of animal species that mistake them for food.
+Plastic bottle tops are currently not recyclable, and as with plastic bags, they often end up at the bottom of the ocean and in the stomachs of a variety of animal species that mistake them for food.
 One albatross that was recently found dead on a Hawaiian island had a stomach full of 119 bottle caps.

 The Environmental Impact

 It’s harder to recycle plastic bottles than you think.
 Of the mass numbers of plastic bottles consumed throughout the world, most of them are not recycled because only certain types of plastic bottles can be recycled by certain municipalities.
 They either end up lying stagnant in landfills, leaching dangerous chemicals into the ground, or they infiltrate our streets as litter.
-They are found on sidewalks, in parks, front yards and rivers, and even if you chop them into tiny pieces they still take more than a human lifetime to decompose.
+They are found on sidewalks, in parks, front yards and rivers, and even if you chop them into tiny pieces, they still take more than a human lifetime to decompose.

 It gets worse.
 In the case of bottled water, the plastic-making process requires over two gallons of water for the purification process of every gallon of water.

 In the U.S., bottled water and tap water are regulated by different federal agencies.
-The Food and Drug Administration (FDA) regulates bottled water and the Environmental Protection Agency (EPA) regulates tap water.
+The Food and Drug Administration (FDA) regulates bottled water, and the Environmental Protection Agency (EPA) regulates tap water.
 Therefore, the enforcement and monitoring of water quality for bottled water vs tap water does not add up.
 Due to strict EPA policies, incidents of tap water contamination have to be reported immediately to U.S. citizens, however there is no such rule for bottled water, despite numerous bottled water recalls taking place over the years.